OFFICE OF ADMISSIONS AND REGISTRAR

 J.F.
-Drake State Technical College admits on a first come first served basis all students who meet the established admission criteria.
-Admission decisions will be made without regard to the applicant’s race, color, disability, sex, religion, creed, national origin, or age.
+Drake State Community & Technical College admits on a first come first served basis.
+All students who meet the established admission criteria will be admitted without regard to the applicant’s race, color, disability, sex, religion, creed, national origin, or age.

-The Office of Admissions also coordinates the graduation activities as well as requests for transcripts once a student leaves the college.
+The Office of Admissions/ Registrar coordinates the graduation activities, as well as requests for transcripts for current and former students.

 ACADEMIC TRANSCRIPTS POLICY